yhager/drupal-israel/sites/all/modules/messaging/README.txt

 - messaging_mail: Integration with Drupal core mail API
 - messaging_private: Integration with Privatemsg
 - messaging_simple: Provides a simple UI for viewing pending messages for a user
+- messaging_mime_mail: Mime mail integration
+- messaging_phpmailer: HTML mails through PHPMailer
+- messaging_debug: Debugging tools for developers
+...

+Note: some of the plug-ins depend on other packages and may not be available yet for Drupal 6

 Developers:
 -----------